What is the Best Varicose Vein and Spider Vein Treatment in NYC?

 Is Sclerotherapy a Good Option for You?

 Sclerotherapy is the ideal treatment for you if you have spider veins without underlying vein disease.
 It’s also suitable for you if you have recurrent vein disease that can’t be treated with ablation or venaseal.

 What is foam sclerotherapy?

-Foam sclerotherapy is similar to traditional sclerotherapy — the vein doctor injects a medication into the affected veins to seal them shut.
+Foam sclerotherapy is similar to traditional sclerotherapy — your vein doctor injects a medication into the affected veins to seal them shut.
 Most liquid sclerosant solutions are detergents that interact with air to produce a bubbly foam.
-This allows the vein doctor to cover larger veins using the same amount of sclerosant solution, allowing them to treat small and large varicose veins while keeping the medication dosage within safe limits.
+This allows your vein doctor to cover larger veins using the same amount of sclerosant solution, allowing them to treat small and large varicose veins while keeping the medication dosage within safe limits.
 Foam sclerotherapy is performed under ultrasound guidance for optimal accuracy.

 How does foam sclerotherapy work?